craigfay/chess-engine/README.md

 * prevent attacking with the wrong color
 * Make move_is_psuedo_legal() more generic, and just take a piecename, origin, and destination.
 * Use rays to check legality
+* Use a controller/display modules to play a game in the command line